 Skip to Content

-These birds, while often beautiful and fascinating, can be demanding, noisy, or require special care that can overwhelm beginners.
-Let’s explore some bird species that might be best left to more experienced bird enthusiasts.
+While beautiful and fascinating, these birds can be noisy, demanding, or require special care that might overwhelm beginners.

 1. Cockatoos